.

 The Authentic McCoy

 only £10 plus some private papers.
-But also he had taken out an insurance policy for £50,000 in the more prosperous 1920s, and had fully paid up so Eastern Insurance will have to pay up.
+But also he had taken out an insurance policy for £50,000 in the more prosperous 1920s, and had fully paid up in 1929 so Eastern Insurance will have to pay up.
 But who to?

 In fact John Hunter is besieged by claimants, all hopeful of getting the fortune.
 Another crook (Neil Hallett) approaches Hardy, for he really is named David McCoy, coincidentally, even if he is not the genuine McCoy.
 The pair cook up a swindle.